Rockies vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (4-1) for his 14th start of the season.
+- The Braves' Charlie Morton (5-6) will make his 14th start of the season.

 |Opponent